-This budget will enable the Mayor to fulfil his key priorities for London in his current term.
+This budget will enable the Mayor to fulfil his key priorities for London.
 These include:

 - making transport more affordable.
 Single bus fares, single pay as you go fares on the Tube and DLR and Santander cycle hire scheme charges will be frozen until at least 2020.
-This will save travellers around £40 million a year.
-A new bus and tram one hour Hopper fare has also been introduced

-- · continue to tackle London's housing

-crisis, using £3.15 billion of funding to support starts of 90,000 new affordable homes by 2021 second fire engines arrive at emergency incidents within six and eight minutes respectively

-- providing the best policing service possible within the funding made available by the Government which continues to fall in real terms year on year - providing extra resources to support disadvantaged young Londoners and protect vulnerable children and women at risk of abuse and domestic violence - providing sufficient resources to the London Fire Brigade ensure that first and
+This will save travellers around £40 million a vear.
+A new bus and tram one hour Hopper fare has also been introduced: - continuing to tackle London's housing crisis, using £4.8 billion of funding to support starts of 116,000 new affordable homes by 2022; - providing the best policing service possible within the funding made available by the Government with resources being provided in his Budget for an additional 1,300 police officers in 2019-20; - providing extra resources to support disadvantaged young Londoners and protect vulnerable children and women at risk of abuse and domestic violence: - providing sufficient resources to the London Fire Brigade to ensure that first and second fire engines arrive, on average, at emergency incidents within six and eight minutes respectively; - working with London boroughs to